Actindo-AG/Documentation/Fulfillment/Integration/01_ManageConnections.md

     ![Edit connection settings](../../Assets/Screenshots/Fulfillment/Settings/Connections/EditConnectionSettings.png "[Edit connection settings]")

-    > [Info] By default, all connections that have been established are first inactive and therefore must be enabled after the connection configuration, see [Enable a connection](#enable-a-connection).
+    > [Info] By default, all connections that have been established are inactive and therefore must be enabled after the connection configuration, see [Enable a connection](#enable-a-connection).

 ## Edit a connection